 Like kookaburra families, we don’t leave our lawyers to fend for themselves.
 For lawyers, building solid professional skills is a career-long process.
 We support Orbit lawyers throughout their careers with us – with resources, training and development opportunities.

 We have opportunities available for exceptional lawyers with 5+ PQE.
 You must be established as an ILP or sole practitioner, carry an unrestricted practising certificate and have PI insurance.
-Email or call Krystyna Conomos for a confidential conversation on how legal contracting can work for you.
+Email or call Greg for a confidential conversation on how legal contracting can work for you.

 *Kookaburra facts from R. Strahan Cuckoos, Nightbirds and Kingfishers of Australia (Angus & Robertson, 1994) and the Bird Care & Conservation Society South Australia Inc.